A Revolutionary Insulation Material Y-Warm Is Released in ISPO Munich 2020

 According to CTO Mr. Feipeng Zhong, Y-Warm is a revolutionary material in thermal insulation, which brings more opportunities and creativities in clothing and other relevant fields.
 Meanwhile, it can reduce the carbon emission, can be more energy-efficient, environmentally-friendly and animal-friendly.

-Y-Warm is a soft material which consists of environmentally-friendly functional polymer materials and polyester substrates.
-It holds the following combined features which makes this material unique.
+Y-Warm is a soft material that consists of environmentally-friendly functional polymer materials and polyester substrates.
+It holds the following combined features which make this material unique.

 Table 1 Thermal conductivity of Y-Warm tested by the third party

-Safe and reliable.
+5. Safe and reliable.
 The volatile organic compound (VOC) of Y-Warm cannot be detected.
 The antimicrobial test shows that Y-Warm meets the AAA level.
-More tests for health and safety issues please visit http://en.y-warm.com.
+For more tests for health and safety issues please visit http://en.y-warm.com.

-Y-Warm has been released in ISPO 2020 at the price of 5.6 USD per meter.
-This material is capable of bringing benefit to the world through its continuous innovation.
+Y-Warm has been released in ISPO 2020 at a price of 5.6 USD per meter.
+This material is capable of bringing benefits to the world through its continuous innovation.

 About Beijing Y-Warm Technologies Co.
 Ltd